Board of Directors

 Unit/School Affiliation at Retirement: School of Medicine, University College, and former School of Allied Health (now merged with School of Health and Human Sciences)

-Additional Board Role: Chair – Commmunication Committee
+Additional Board Role: Chair – Communication Committee

 Biography: Sarah’s affiliation with IUPUI began in the early seventies with enrollment in the Radiologic Sciences program.
 Upon finishing school, she worked in radiology at Wishard Hospital (formally Marion County General Hospital and now Eskenazi) and continued her studies to complete baccalaureate and master’s degrees.
 In the mid-seventies she accepted a clinical teaching position within the Radiologic Science program focusing on pediatrics.
 Sarah later moved to didactic teaching in the program which she continued until retirement.